Please read our latest COVID-19 safety measures here before your visit

 discover the heritage of the Cotswolds

 The farmyard, gardens, picnic and play areas are open every day to all visitors together with walks in the meadows and woodland areas.
 Dogs are allowed if kept on a short lead.
 The Cogges Kitchen cafe is also open from 9am - 4pm.
-Please note - indoor spaces including the Manor House and Dairy are currently closed due to COVID-19 safety measures, but we will reopen these areas as soon as we can.
+The Manor House and Dairy will reopen to the public on Sunday 1st August.

 Watch our film for a taste of Cogges, with thanks to Oxfordshire Cotswolds.

 Come and meet the true characters of Cogges: the animals that live on the farm.
-From the 21st June, 'Meet the Animals’ sessions will be available at 11am and 2pm every weekend and Bank Holiday where you can talk to our volunteers.
+From the end of June, 'Meet the Animals’ sessions will be available at weekends and Bank Holidays where you can talk to our volunteers.

 Get some fresh air and explore 17 acres of grounds and heritage trails and find out about the history of the site.
 The Walled Garden is tended by volunteers, producing vegetables, herbs and fruit including Espalier apple and quince trees.
 It once provided the Manor House residents with food, and today you can try some of our produce in the Cogges Kitchen café, or take home for a small donation.